faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 * **2012**&nbsp; Denial of access to Joseph Fielding Smith's diaries

-    When Stan Larson asked for access to Joseph Fielding Smith's diaries to better understand the context and motivation for handling and suppression of the 1832 account, [he was denied access]({{ "/1832-first-vision-account-suppressed/#why-not-an-earlier-dating" | relative_url }}).
+    When Stan Larson asked for access to Joseph Fielding Smith's diaries to better understand the context and motivation for handling and suppression of the 1832 First Vision account, [he was denied access]({{ "/1832-first-vision-account-suppressed/#why-not-an-earlier-dating" | relative_url }}).

 * **2012**&nbsp; Wickman portrays prop 8 efforts in California as primarily a grassroots effort